Last Updated: Jul 21, 2017 Views: 26

 Thank you for the question!
-Well, considering the protective framing for the lithograph the best bet would probably be UV protective Plexiglas such as the slightly yellow UF-3 or Plexiglas G to filter out ultraviolet rays, the frame should be dust free, acid free and form a closed, but not airtight frame that allows interchange between the inside and the air in the room.
+Well, considering the protective framing for the lithograph the best bet would probably be a UV protective Plexiglas such as the slightly yellow UF-3 or Plexiglas G to filter out ultraviolet rays.
+The frame should be dust free, acid free and form a closed, but not airtight frame that allows interchange between the inside and the air in the room.

 In general materials age gradually through exposure to oxygen humidity,light and other factors in the environment.

 Temperatures between 12 and 18 Celsius are ideal for the point of conservation--they really should not exceed 20-22 Celsius when heating in on in the winter.
 The optimal relative humidity would be around 55% to 65%.
 Clearly air conditioning and a temperature monitoring device might be of importance.
 Some possible devices to measure relative humidity are as follows: The sling Psychrometer, The Battery operated Psychrometer, Dial Hydrometers, and humidity indicators (You can look these up).

 I am assuming that the lithograph is on paper format from the description as a multi sheet.
 Materials vary in their sensitivity to light --Most Metals, Pottery and precious stones are insensitive to light although colored glazed applied to them will change with exposure to light.
 Paper is very sensitive to light which is why I recommend the UV protective plexi glass and the lighting and positioning as is above.